 He walked slowly into the house, willing the memories of the day of his mom's death not to return.
 He was startled when Aunt Annie quickly turned the corner.

 "And you must be Kurt," the small, white-haired woman said with open arms.
 "I've heard so many good things about you."
 She said as she pulled him into a tight hug.
 She pulled away smiling and led the family into the quaint parlor room off of the entrance hallway.

-Aunt Annie was a short woman, not too skinny, like one of those grandmas that would bake milk and cookies everyday to spoil their grandchildren rotten.
+Aunt Annie was a short woman, not too skinny, like one of those grandmas that would bake milk and cookies every day to spoil their grandchildren rotten.
 She had to use a cane to walk, and it looked like it was getting harder for her to get around her own house.
-Her wardrobe was almost entirely pink, even down to her socks which had pink hearts on them.
+Her wardrobe was almost entirely pink, even down to her socks.
 Kurt hoped he could take her shopping one day; she looked like an older version of Rachel Berry.

 Her house reflected that as well.
 The furniture was average and old, but Aunt Annie had painted everything with bright colors.
 She told them it was so the house didn't feel so old.

 And the house didn't feel old.
 It almost felt that a young teenager was living in the house.
 The house was two stories, modest, not the largest house in the world, but it felt cozy.
 You could definitely tell it was by the beach from all the pictures of the ocean and shells lining the walls.